lina : a LInux NAtive Forth

 The file smallanalyser.frt can be used to add the stack effect for new words.
 For more information see the supplied sources.

-lina release 5, a snapshot version
+lina release 5, 64 bit version

 Some substantial changes are made with respect to the introspective properties of the Forth, which in the end should make a good optimiser possible.
 Like in the above 4.22 snapshot version, a mechanism is in place to allow to derive (semi-)automatically the stack effect of words.
 On top of that there are numerous small improvements and additions to the library.

 An important change is the rename of REQUIRE to WANT such that the Forth doesn't become incompatible with upcoming additions to the Forth standard.
+So the -r option is replaced by a -w option.

 There is a list of current defects .
 See also the list of defects of the generic system. .